avilla212/CS1B/HW_1abcde/HW_1a/Souce.md

 // File: HW_1A.pdf
 // =============================================================================
 //
-// Programmer: Alexander Villafana
+// Programmer: Moe Mogasemi
 // Class: CS1B
 // Instructor: Med Mogasemi
 //
 // =============================================================================
-// Program: Commission Calculator
+// Program: Average Temperature Calculator
 // =============================================================================
 // Description:
-// This program calculates the commission and total pay based on the sales
+// This program calculates the average temperature of three cities based on
-// amount provided by the user.
-It uses a tiered commission structure and
+// user input.
+It takes the temperatures, computes the average, and displays it
-// displays the results to the user.
+// to the user.
 // =============================================================================

 #include <iostream>